nih-cfde/the-fair-cookbook/content/recipes/Discoverability/kf.md

 **License**: [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/deed.en)

 ## Objectives:
-> This is a cookbook recipe documenting the extract & transform (ETL) process of converting the Kids First data into the C2M2 model.
+> This is a cookbook recipe documenting the process of inputting the Kids First data into the C2M2 model to produce `Level 1 tables`.

-> In other words, process Kids First data for input into C2M2 model to produce `Level 1 tables`
+> This conversion process is also known as the ETL, which stands for Extract, Transform, and Load.

 ## Step by Step Process: